What Is a Trading Journal?

 A Progress Tracker for Discipline

 Set your daily rules — max loss, max trades, stop time — and track whether you followed them.
-The goal is not to track your P&L. The goal is to track whether you did what you said you would do.
+The goal is to measure discipline, not just P&L.

 Frequently Asked Questions